aourednik/historical-basemaps/README.md

 ![world 1880 DRAFT ROUGH](world_1880_dymaxion.png)

 This historical boundaries project aims at providing ready-to-use base maps for mapping historical data.
+As a vast, epoch-specific historical knowledge is required to make these files more reliable, this project is open to all contributions.
+Please do not hesitate to fork this repository and file pull requests.

 All maps are stored in the geojson format: single file per feature layer, human and machine readable, easy to import in [qGIS](https://github.com/qgis/QGIS) or use in [D3](https://github.com/d3) (see [d3example.html](d3example.html) written for D3v4 and [d3v5example.html](d3v5example.html) for D3v5, as well as [d3v5_roughjs_example.html](d3v5_roughjs_example.html) with the additional use of [rough.js](https://github.com/pshihn/rough)).